-Dr. Pankaj Jain has compiled the history of Jains and Hindus in the Americas for his third monograph Dharma in America: A Short History of Hindu-Jain Diaspora (Routledge).
+Dr. Pankaj Jain has compiled the history of Jains and Hindus in the Americas for his latest monograph Dharma in America: A Short History of Hindu-Jain Diaspora (Routledge, 2019).
 Currently, he is translating Jain Darshan, a monumental text on the philosophy of Jainism and is working on his fourth monograph Makers of Modern Jainism.
 He is also co-editing the Encyclopedia of Hinduism (Springer) as well as a volume on Indian and Western Philosophical Concepts in Religion.
-His earlier two monographs are Science and Socio-Religious Revolution in India: Moving the Mountains (2017), and Dharma and Ecology of Hindu Communities: Sustenance and Sustainability (May 2011), the latter won the 2012 DANAM Book Award and the 2011 Uberoi Book Award.
+His earlier monograph was Dharma and Ecology of Hindu Communities: Sustenance and Sustainability (May 2011), that won the 2012 DANAM Book Award and the 2011 Uberoi Book Award.
 He has published articles in journals such as Religious Studies Review, Worldviews, Religion Compass, Journal of Vaishnava Studies, Union Seminary Quarterly Review, Journal of Visual Anthropology, and Zygon.
 He also contributes/contributed to the Huffington Post, Washington Post's forum On Faith, Times of India's Speaking Tree, and Patheos.
 Dr. Jain is widely consulted by various media and is interviewed and/or quoted for various news reports in BBC, NBC, Fox News, LA Times, National Geographic Channel, The History Channel, Times of India, Indian Express, The Hindu, Dallas Morning News, and India Abroad.

 His research has been supported by the Fulbright Fellowship, Charn Uswachoke International Development Fund, and Wenner-Gren Grant.
 His teaching interests include Religion and Ecology, Asian Diaspora, and Sustainability of Religious Communities in Americas.
 Interested in connecting ancient practices with contemporary issues, he is exploring the connections between religious traditions and sustainability in the USA and in India.
 He has helped two temples in the Dallas area to get grants from their energy company to help them make more sustainable and energy efficient.
 One of his graduate students designed an environmental curriculum for the Sunday School at the Jain Temple in Dallas.
 Before joining UNT, he taught at North Carolina State University, Rutgers, Kean, and New Jersey City University.